137Riya173/DIWALI_SALES_ANALYSIS/README.md

 6. **Recommendations**: Based on the analysis, propose actionable recommendations to improve customer experience and tailor marketing strategies to target the identified customer segments effectively.

-7. **Project Documentation**: Create well-structured code using Python and Jupyter notebooks.
+7. **Project Documentation**: Create well-structured code using Python and Jupyter Notebooks.
 Document the analysis process, findings, and recommendations clearly to share with stakeholders.

 ## Getting Started